DecSmith42/atom/docs/parameters.md

 * When you want to expose a configurable option for your build.

 **How to use it:**
-Declare a property of the desired type within a `partial interface` (often the same one where you define your targets).
+Declare a property of the desired type within your build class or a `partial interface` (often the same one where you define your targets).
 Mark this property with `[ParamDefinition]`, providing an `argName` (for command-line usage) and a `description`.
 Use the `GetParam` helper method to retrieve its value.